xinjiewang1998/simple-social-media/Group Assignment/Report.md

 *Here is a pet specific social media application example*

 *PetBook is a social media application specifically targetting pet owners... it provides... certified practitioners, such as veterians are indicated by a label next to their profile...*

+DrawAndMatch is a social media application specifically designed for artist, it provides a paint and match functionality to.. such as a could draw ...., direct message..., likes and favorites..., with user-friendly ui.

 **Application Use Cases and or Examples**